Table of Contents

-Make no mistake about it; bad news travels so much faster than good news.
-In fact, you have to make it a point to satisfy all your patients.
+Please make no mistake about it; bad news travels so much faster than good news.
+You have to make it a point to satisfy all your patients.
 If one person is somehow dissatisfied, don’t be surprised if the word gets around.

-For your medical practice to succeed, you must build a solid professional brand that embodies reliability, quality, trustworthiness, and value for money.
-It’s hard to do this if somehow some way, some of your patients don’t have a great experience at your clinic because of the instruments and tools you use.
+For your medical practice to succeed, you must build a reliable, professional brand that embodies reliability, quality, trustworthiness, and value for money.
+It’s hard to do this if, somehow, some of your patients don’t have a great experience at your clinic because of the instruments and tools you use.
 Sure, you have all the right skills.

 Instead, you really can’t automatically assume that just because your instrument carries some logo or recognized the brand name that it is automatically the very best in the field.
 You have to look beyond the brand.
 You have to rely on a set of objective factors that can work together to produce the kind of excellent results your patients deserve.

-Focus on the following:
+Ophthalmologists Must Focus on the following:

 It Can Tolerate Punishment